joelwebb/delfi/README.md

 On my windows machine building the image put the image in a different location: docker.io/library/delfi:latest

 So make sure you call the run command on the right image location or it wont work.

+Then when the image is running, visit: http://localhost:8000/docs/ to view the swagger UI.

 ## Limitations